Coronary angioplasty

 Your cardiologist may recommend coronary angioplasty if:

-• You have been diagnosed with angina
+• you have been diagnosed with angina (cardiac chest pain)

 What does coronary angioplasty involve?

-At the end of the procedure all equipment is removed from the body; however if a stent has been implanted this will remain in the artery for life.
+At the end of the procedure all equipment is removed from the body; however, if a stent has been implanted this will remain in the artery for life.

 What is the recovery period?